390.675.01 Outcomes and Effectiveness Research

 - Monday, 5:30 - 8:30pm

 Provides an overview of outcomes and effectiveness research.
 Emphasizes conceptual, design, and analytical aspects of research including policy implications.
 Covers both experimental (randomized) and observational designs, with greater emphasis on the latter.
-Examines alternative approaches to addressing confounding in controlled observational studies.
+Examines approaches to address confounding and selection bias.
 Explores methods for evaluating the effectiveness and safety of medications using experimental, observational designs and evidence synthesis.
 Considers a wide range of outcomes, including time to event outcomes (survival analysis), patient preferences and patient-reported outcomes.

 - Learning Objectives:

 - Develop skills needed to critically evaluate the strengths and weaknesses of outcomes and effectiveness research

 - Craft a preliminary design for an outcomes or effectiveness study

 - Recognize how various epidemiological methods meets study aims

 - Describe a wide variety of innovative approaches to outcomes and effectiveness investigation